boomcan90/Uniswap-v2/README.md

     tartantoken.approve(router, "1000000000000000000000", {from: accounts[1]})
     tartantoken.approve(router, "1000000000000000000000", {from: accounts[2]})
     ```
-9. Next, we get two accounts to get 1 ETH worth of CMUToken and TartanToken.
-In this case, we are going to be using the second and third accounts created in Ganache.
+9. Next, we get the second and third account from ganache to get 1 ETH worth of CMUToken and TartanToken.
 The ERC20 contracts can be found [here](core/contracts/CMUToken.sol) and [here](core/contracts/TartanToken.sol).
 In order to purchase the tokens, a call to the default function is needed.
 This would be done in a manner similar to the one covered in the [code walkthrough](https://github.com/mm6/ethereum-code-walkthrough_1).
 To use web3, use the `periphery` instance of `truffle console`.
+There are expected to be 4 transactions, with each transaction being worth 1 ETH.

+> At this point, proceed to the Metamask section of this lab and return here when that's complete.

 10. For a UniSwapV2 contract to be able to swap tokens, it needs to be able to have the necessary amount of liquidity of both tokens to be able to swap the tokens for each other.
+We will be using Account 1 as the liquidity provider for this exercise.
 This can be done by running the following commands in the `periphery`'s `truffle console` instance:
     ```js
     UniswapV2Router02.deployed().then((x)=>{router=x})
     cmutokenadd = "<CMU Token address copied in step 3>" tartantokenadd = "<Tartan Token address copied in step 3>" router.addLiquidity(cmutokenadd, tartantokenadd, "100000000000000000000", "100000000000000000000", 10000, 10000, accounts[1], new Date().getTime()+100, {from: accounts[1]})
     ```
+11. Examine your metamask accounts to see the changes that happened due to executing this command.
-11. Lastly, to do a swap for CMUTokens, run the following commands:
+12. Lastly, to do a swap for CMUTokens, run the following commands within `periphery`'s `truffle console`:
     ```js
     router.swapTokensForExactTokens("10000000000000000000", "20000000000000000000", [cmutokenadd, tartantokenadd], accounts[2], new Date().getTime()+100, {from:accounts[2]})
     ```
+13. Examine your metamask accounts to see the changes that happened due to executing this command.

 ### Metamask